 Begin blending on the lowest setting and gradually turn up to highest setting and blend for approximately 30 seconds (use tamper if necessary).

 Check consistency.
-Add more rice milk (1 Tbs. at a time) and blend to reach desired creaminess.
+Add more plant milk (1 Tbs. at a time) and blend to reach desired creaminess.
 (I like my dressing on the thick side.)

 Note: I do not include nutrition information with my recipes because I subscribe to the theories presented in the book Whole and believe we should focus on eating a variety of whole foods instead of counting calories or keeping track of individual nutrients.